simonrho/jcnr-in-aws-demo/README.md

  Ensuring consistency across these configurations guarantees that the DPDK environment setup and JCNR installation target the intended EKS worker nodes.
 Inconsistencies can lead to deployment errors or undesired behavior.

-## Cleanup or Teardown
+## Resource Cleanup
-To safely remove all AWS resources and the JCNR deployment:
+To securely dismantle all AWS components and the JCNR deployment, follow these steps:

 ```bash
 cd tf-aws/
 terraform destroy
 ```

+Should you encounter the Error: context deadline exceeded while removing AWS resources, simply execute `terraform destroy` once more to ensure complete resource removal.